vmichalik/vmichalik/README.md

 # Vijay

-Product manager in crypto.
-Lisbon.
+Product manager in crypto and AI.

 Working at [Nava AI](https://x.com/navaai).
 Before that, [Superfluid](https://superfluid.finance) and [ConsenSys](https://consensys.io).

-Here you can find my side projects, tools and prototypes.
+Here you can find my public side projects, tools and prototypes.

 ## Projects